Skip to main content

 (A) Who is considered to be an ineligible student?

-(1) An individual who is enrolled at least half-time, as determined by the school, in an institution of higher education shall be ineligible to participate in the supplemental nutrition assistance program (SNAP) unless the individual qualifies for one of the exemptions in paragraph (B) of this rule.
+(1) An individual who is enrolled at least half-time, as determined by the school, in an institution of higher education is to be ineligible to participate in the supplemental nutrition assistance program (SNAP) unless the individual qualifies for one of the exemptions in paragraph (B) of this rule.

 (B) What are the student exemptions?

-To be eligible for the program, a student as defined in paragraph (A) of this rule must meet at least one of the following criteria:
+To be eligible for the program, a student as defined in paragraph (A) of this rule is to meet at least one of the following criteria:

 (1) Age: the student is age seventeen or younger or age fifty or older.